-Qwest makes available to GSA and the Agencies multiple avenues for customers to choose from for communicating their service needs to Qwest.
-These include traditional avenues such as the Qwest CPO and Account Teams, a 24x7x365 Customer Support Office, and technology-based webaccessible media like the Qwest Control Networx Portal.
+Qwest makes available to GSA and Agencies multiple avenues for customers to choose from for communicating their service needs to Qwest.
+These include traditional avenues such as the Qwest CPO and Account Teams, a 24x7x365 Customer Support Office, and technology-based Webaccessible media like the Qwest Control Networx Portal.

-Day to day coordination between the Qwest CPO and authorized Government personnel will be aided by the fact that the Qwest CPO has specifically been organized to align with the GSA Networx PMO and subscriber Agency organizations.
-As seen in communications lines are clear and consistent.
-GSA's Networx Program Manager will be directly supported by the Qwest Program Director, Roxane Rucker.
-Qwest's communications approach is focused on a simple and effective approach - effective program governance and management is based on a foundation of full visibility to GSA and the Agencies.
+Day to day coordination between the Qwest CPO and authorized Government personnel will be aided by the fact that the Qwest CPO has specifically been organized to align with the GSA Networx PMO and subscriber Agency organizations. communications lines are clear and consistent.
+GSA's Networx Program Manager will be directly supported by the Qwest Program Director, .
+Qwest's communications approach is focused on a simple and effective concept effective program governance and management is based on a foundation of full visibility to GSA and Agencies.
 Qwest will put GSA Networx PMO staff, COs, COTRs, and other Agency designees into direct contact with parties who can resolve issues on the first call whenever possible.